Pradeepbeleri/soc-openenv/README.md

 > A reinforcement learning environment built for the Meta PyTorch OpenEnv Hackathon.

-This environment simulates a simple **SOC (Security Operations Center)** incident response workflow where the agent must identify a malicious IP, monitor it, and block it using the OpenEnv-style interface.
+TThis environment simulates a SOC incident response workflow where the agent must infer, investigate, and mitigate a malicious IP using structured observations and actions.

 ---
+.
 ## ✨ Features

 - 🚀 FastAPI-based local server